jordanmaguire/seed_helper/README.md

-# SeedFormatter
+# SeedHelper

-SeedFormatter is a small gem I created while I was working on various projects with terrible, terrible Seed files.
+SeedHelper is a small gem I created while I was working on various projects with terrible, terrible Seed files.

 ## Purpose

-The goal of SeedFormatter is to provide some commonly required functionality to be used in Seed files.
+The goal of SeedHelper is to provide some commonly required functionality to be used in Seed files.

 ## Dependencies

-SeedFormatter uses the [colored](https://github.com/defunkt/colored) gem to present output.
+SeedHelper uses the [colored](https://github.com/defunkt/colored) gem to present output.

 ## Example: Seed file layout